Morality: The Short Answer

 Rhythm is our ancient primate ability to sequence.
-As in, putting one thing after another while “hanging on” to the previous things.
+As in, putting one thing after another while hanging on to the previous thing.
 The brain we grew up with, evolutionarily speaking, is good for four or so.
 Beats, that is.
 Anything more than that, for example, seven beats, is perceived as two rhythms of four and three (or, as two rhythms of three, with an irritating moment of avant-guard weirdness).
 It remains, to our generation, the way we like to hear things.
 If you doubt this, turn on the radio and hit scan.

 The rest of you, consider these questions…

 How would you know what your morality was unless you could describe it to yourself?